 Holland America Line: Like many lines, Holland America allows the carry-on of 750 mL bottles of wine or champagne by adult guests.
 However, uniquely, the first bottle will not be subject to a corkage fee.
-Any additional bottles after the first, though, will incur an $18 corkage fee.
+Any additional bottles after the first, though, will incur a $20 corkage fee.
 This is per guest, not per stateroom.
 Other alcohol is not permitted to be brought onboard.

 Norwegian Cruise Line: Norwegian also prohibits its guests from bringing any beverages onboard, with the exception of carrying on bottles of wine or champagne as well as factory-sealed purified or distilled water for medical devices or infant formula.
 Norwegian charges a $15 corkage fee for 750 mL bottles and $30 for a 1,500 mL Magnum bottle.